The next application deadline for the 2021-2022 cohort is October 15, 2021.

 The following are the steps for completing the application process for the Postdoctoral Research Training Program.

 Step 1: Initiate Contact

-Initiate your application by sending a letter briefly describing your research and vision for your future career in aging research.
+Initiate your application by emailing a letter briefly describing your research and vision for your future career in aging research.
 Please include your anticipated date of degree completion or your number of years of postdoctoral experience, and a copy of your Curriculum Vitae.
 Send to: firstname.lastname@example.org

 Step 2: Write a Research Proposal

-You must submit a brief research proposal that will outline your planned research for the 2 years of the postdoc.
+You must submit a brief research proposal that will outline your planned research for the 2 years of the postdocoral fellowship.
 This should be developed with your mentor or have your mentor’s approval.
-Your proposal should outline clearly the research questions/hypotheses to be addressed, the sample from whom data will be collected, the analytic strategy, and the expected or potential outcomes.

 The proposal should include the following:

 - Cover letter indicating your interests in studying health and resilience in aging and the general direction of your research

 - Specific Aims: Up to one page

 - Background and Significance: Up to one page